On this page Skip this page navigation

 - portable light source such as a flashlight, headlamp or glow stick

 - first-aid kit

 - hand sanitizer or moist towelettes

-- extra car keys and cash
+- extra car and house keys

 - whistle (to attract attention, if needed)